JPLee01/pandas-project/README.md

   **File**    |     **Description**
   ---------   |   --------------------------------------------------------
-  LICENSE     |    MIT License for the project README.md   |    This file; A Description of the Project and Instructions IrisData.csv |  Iris Flower Data Set
-  Analysis.py | Python Programme for carrying out analysis of the Iris Data set Analysis.txt | The results from the Analysis.py Program saved onto a Text File Visualisation.py | Python Programme for creating visualisations of the Iris Data set Visualisations | A folder containing all of the Plots of the Visualisation.py Program Project Instructions.pdf | A PDF copy of the Project Instructions .gitignore | A Text File explicitly explaining to Git which files or folders to ignore in the Project AdvanceUse.py | Python Program created to explore the potential advanced use of the Iris Data Set Interactive-Report.gif | Gif used in the Readme to highlight the Iris Data Interactive Report Interactive.py | Python Program for creating the Interactive Report of the Iris Data Set Iris Data Interactive Report.html | Interactive Report created through the Interactive.py program
+  Visualisations | A folder containing all of the Plots of the Visualisation.py Program .gitignore | A Text File explicitly explaining to Git which files or folders to ignore in the Project AdvancedUse.py | Python Program created to explore the potential advanced use of the Iris Data Set Analysis.py | Python Programme for carrying out analysis of the Iris Data set Analysis.txt | The results from the Analysis.py Program saved onto a Text File Interactive-Report.gif | Gif used in the Readme to highlight the Iris Data Interactive Report Interactive.py | Python Program for creating the Interactive Report of the Iris Data Set Iris Data Interactive Report.html | Interactive Report created through the Interactive.py program IrisData.csv |  Iris Flower Data Set
+  LICENSE     |    MIT License for the project
+  Project Instructions.pdf | A PDF copy of the Project Instructions README.md   |    This file; A Description of the Project and Instructions Visualisation.py | Python Programme for creating visualisations of the Iris Data set

 ## 3 Fishers Iris Data Set
 ------------------------------------------------------------------------------------------------
 ### 3.1 Background
 The data analysed in this project is the \"Iris Flower Data Set\".<sup>[1](#myfootnote1)</sup> This data set was collected by R.A.
 Fisher and presented as a data set in 1936 in his paper \"The Use of Multiple Measurements in